 Saint Ignace City

-Saint Ignace is the first town you’ll get to after crossing over the Mackinac Bridge.
+Saint Ignace is the first town you’ll visit after crossing the Mackinac Bridge, and it’s one of the best places in Michigan to explore.
 It’s a beautiful place to visit in the Upper Peninsula and provides many fun things to do during the summer months.

 Popular activities include seeing Castle Rock, a geological limestone stack nearby.
 Or settle in with a beer and listen to live music in front of the Mackinac Bridge.
 Saint Ignace is a popular jumping-off point for Mackinaw Island.
 In the winter, the town comes alive with lights and horse-drawn sleighs; it’s easily one of the most magical places to spend Christmas in Michigan.